 Such risk assessments can make reference to the council's area profile which may be compiled with respect to reported gambling related problems in an area.
-Effects of the gambling licence on the public health of the local population will be considered by the Licensing Authority prior to granting a request.
+At the time of preparing this edition of the statement of licensing policy there has been no evidence presented to West Suffolk Council to support the assertion that any part had or is experiencing problems from gambling activities.